NHIndustries NH90: Origins

 In late 2006, the German Army, the first customer to receive production aircraft, accepted delivery of its first NH90 TTH.
-In April 2010, the Royal Netherlands Navy was the first customer to receive the navalised NH90 NFH variant.
+In April 2010, the Royal Netherlands Navy was the first customer to receive the Navy's NH90 NFH variant.
 In June 2014, the consortium announced that it had completed delivery of the 200th NH90; at that point, the backlog of orders was reported as reaching out to 2020.
-In order to alleviate delays and reduce the complexity of manufacturing a large number of NH90 variants, NHIndustries (NHI) proposed the adoption of a simplified baseline airframe which could be configured to the individual customer's requirements.
+To alleviate delays and reduce the complexity of manufacturing a large number of NH90 variants, NHIndustries (NHI) proposed the adoption of a simplified baseline airframe that could be configured to the individual customer's requirements.
 Between 2004 and 2016, the production lead times for the NH90 had reduced from 18 months to 7.5 months.

-In 2014, worldwide production of the NH90 peaked at 53 helicopters per year.
+In 2014, production of the NH90 peaked at 53 helicopters built that year.
 In October 2015, the delivery of the 250th NH90 was formally accepted by the Italian Army.
 In 2015, the rate of NH90 production declined, reportedly due to countries choosing to delay their orders and some contracts having been fulfilled; in 2016, the Finnish final assembly line became the first to close with its orders completed.
-In 2023, the 500th NH90 was delivered to the French Army, from the Marignane facility.
+In 2023, the 500th NH90 was delivered to the French Army from the Marignane facility.

 Although no US order has been taken, it has been noted that the NH90 could be produced at Airbus' facility in Mississippi, US.
 Although a civilian version has not been produced, the NH90 was designed from the start to potentially meet FAA certification requirements; it has been speculated that the high-cabin variant already in production would be typical of passenger rotorcraft.
 If produced, it would fit between the AS365 Dauphin and the AS322 Super Puma in Airbus' product line.
 NHI studied making a civilian version of the NH90 in 2004.

 As of March 2024, 515 airframes had been delivered, including 24 different variants used by 14 countries.